 Self-Awareness for Leaders is important

-Strategy: reflect on which roles empower you and find ways to expand your involvement in those situations.
-What is it about those situations that you find rewarding and how does that relate to your identity, your value system and your vision of the world?
+Reflect on which roles empower you and find ways to expand your involvement in those situations.
+What is it about those situations that you find rewarding?
+How does that relate to your identity, your value system and your vision of the world?
 If you express radically different values in separate settings, ask yourself why that is?
 Are you afraid of saying your true beliefs?
 Why is the opinion of those in those groups so important to you that you are willing to deny yourself your own values?

-Strategy: If this is the case, why are you still working there?
-If you have to work there, are there other avenues, other groups of people you could connect with to reconnect with yourself and associate more frequently with others who share your values and beliefs?
+If this is the case, why are you still working there?
+If you have to work there, are there other avenues, other groups of people you could connect with to reconnect with yourself?
+How can you associate more frequently with others who share your values and beliefs?

 When you focus on improving your self-awareness, you’re benefiting yourself and your colleagues by ensuring that your actions are better aligned and consistent.
 As with all other things pertaining to leadership, you must set the example.
 Exploring and understanding your thoughts and feelings can be uncomfortable for many.
 When you do comprehend them better, you’re more focused and more balanced.
 By increasing your self-awareness, you’re improving your authenticity, sincerity, trustworthiness and accountability, all traits of a quality leader.